joewing/memsim/README.md

 <pre>R[address]:[size]</pre>

-The format of a write is:
+Where \[address\] is the address in hexadecimal and \[size\] is the size of the memory access in hexadecimal.
+Likewise, the format of a write is:

 <pre>W[address]:[size]</pre>